A novel derivation of rigorous macroscopic limits from a micro-meso description of signal-triggered cell migration in fibrous environments: Introduction

+Establishing convergence of a sequence of linear KTEs such as ours to, e.g. a parabolic RDE can be complicated, as these equations are of a very different nature.
+Indeed, a KTE is an integro-differential equation that includes both a divergence operator, typically with respect to the time and space variables (in the transport part), and integration (in the turning operator) with respect to the velocity variable which needs to be scaled out.
+In our case due to the external forces the divergence with respect to the velocity variable is also present in the transport.
+This makes the upscaling even more challenging.

-Currently, the most commonly applied scaling procedures in the context of modelling particle/cell movement are: the parabolic scaling, the hyperbolic scaling, and the moment closure method.
-Since our approach relies on the Hilbert expansion, we do not consider the latter method and concentrate on the first two instead.
-The traditional approach to both parabolic and hyperbolic limits relies on the assumption that the actual limit function, i.e. the zero order term in the Hilbert expansion, is orthogonal to the first order correction.
-This is, for instance, the case for the popular Chapman-Enskog expansion leading to a hyperbolic limit.
-Overall, some Hilbert space structure has been a key tool already for the formal scalings, see e.g. the derivations presented in \cite{HillenPainter,Othmer2000}. {However,} this assumption cannot be justified in such models as the one we consider here.
-In this {note} we present a {novel} and unified approach towards both scalings, which makes no use of such assumptions and altogether avoids the necessity to work in Hilbert spaces.
-It {turns} out that under rather general assumptions the derivati{on} steps can then be mirrored by operations with finite measures leading to a rigorous scaling. {Our} work extends a result obtained in \cite{HHW10} where a parabolic scaling was performed in the special case of a {(non-evolving)} space-homogeneous fiber distribution and for a KTE without velocity derivative.
+Currently, the most commonly applied {up}scaling procedures in the context of modelling {cell} movement are: the parabolic scaling, the hyperbolic scaling, and the moment closure method.
+Since our approach relies on {rescaling}, we do not consider the latter method and concentrate on the first two instead. {As usual for such scalings, a small scaling parameter $\varepsilon$ is introduced, the KTE rescaled, and the aim is then to approximate the solutions as $\varepsilon$ is sent to zero.
+The approximations are typically sought in the form of Hilbert or Chapman-Enskog expansions.
+The traditional approach to both parabolic and hyperbolic limits relies on some Hilbert space structure already for the formal scalings, see e.g. the derivations presented in \cite{HillenPainter,Othmer2000}.
+In particular, the Chapman-Enskog expansion that is typically used in the hyperbolic case is based on the assumption that the actual limit function, i.e. the zero order term in the expansion, is orthogonal to the first order correction.} However, this assumption cannot be justified in such models as the one we consider here. {Our} calculations show {that} the resulting leading zero order term and the first order correction are not mutually orthogonal in general.
+The first order correction has a rather complicated form, carrying the dependence on the gradient of {an external} macroscopic quantity.

+A technique that has been extensively used when dealing with rigorous scalings of linear KTEs is the semigroup theory \cite{MikaBanasiak}.
+However, the presence of the derivative with respect to the velocity variable turns out to be problematic already in very basic cases, such as the hyperbolically scaled one-dimensional linear KTE (10.1.9) from \cite[Chapter 10]{MikaBanasiak}.
+Unlike our model, there the velocity field is taken to be constant, so that it does not depend on the velocity variable, and a regular Maxwellian distribution is used in the collision term.
+Already in this simplified situation it turns out necessary to work in the phase space which is a weighted $L^1$ space in order to pass rigorously to a macroscopic limit.
+In our case, we are forced to work in even rougher spaces of Radon measures.